Email personalization – why is it important for your business?

 Companies begin to understand the importance of personalization when looking at ways to increase customer engagement.

 With the help of new technologies and software, marketers are now able to harness the power of personalization across different touchpoints, channels, and media.

-Personalization is all around us.
-From the suggested article we read on our morning commute, to the series we watch before going to bed.
-Almost every touch-point on the web is telling us what to read, watch or click on – based on our personal needs and interests.
+First of all, personalization is all around us.
+From the suggested article we read on our morning commute to the series we watch before going to bed.
+Almost every touchpoint on the web tells us what to read, watch or click on – based on our personal needs and interests.

 Why email personalization?